necromuralist/rf_explorer_documentation/_sources/examples/example_1.rst.txt

 6.3.4 The Model And Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Most of the methods you want to use assume that the configuration has been set up.
-This loop makes the request to set it up and then waits forever for the model to be set (waits for ``RFExplorer.RFECommunicator.ActiveModel`` to not equal ``RFExplorer.RFE_Common.eModel.MODEL_NONE``).
-The ``RFExplorer`` has to be prompted to process the information that the thread is reading off the serial port so in between checking if the model is set it calls ``RFExplorer.RFECommunicator.ProcessReceivedString`` to tell it to do so.
+This loop makes the request to set it up and then waits forever for the model to be set (waits for :attr:`RFExplorer.RFECommunicator.ActiveModel` to not equal :attr:`RFExplorer.RFE_Common.eModel.MODEL_NONE`).
+The ``RFExplorer`` has to be prompted to process the information that the thread is reading off the serial port so in between checking if the model is set it calls :meth:`RFExplorer.RFECommunicator.ProcessReceivedString` to tell it to do so.
 Once the model is set, we can assume that we're talking to the RF Explorer.

 .. code:: ipython